 I hate nihilism, evil Xander stories, "Ron the Death-eater" stories, and liver. (and Mary Sues - but that's a gimme, right?)

 My favorite authors include J.R.R.
 Tolkien, Lois McMaster Bujold, Elizabeth Peters, Jane Austen, Janet Evanovich and Eric Flint (as I will purchase their titles in hard cover).
+OK, I know some of those authors are no longer with us (sob), but if someone found a manuscript and published it, I would be on it like mustard on a hot dog.

 Book I'm reading this week: Koko Takes a Holiday by Kieran Shea.
 It has a very Heinleinian feel to it.
 Let's see if this makes you want to read the book.
 Koko is a retired mercenary, running a brothel in a high-end resort.
 Then assassins come gunning for her, sent by her ex-comrade-in-arms, the same woman who got her the job.
 Koko has no idea why her old friend wants her dead.
 Thing is, neither does the friend.